upasrs/idPagamento/index.md

 ## Pagamento Realizado com Sucesso

+Número de Identificação (ID):

+Anote seu número de identificação.
+Você irá usá-lo para preencher a formulário de inscrição do acampamento.

-You can use the [editor on GitHub](https://github.com/upasrs/idPagamento/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.
+dou can use the [editor on GitHub](https://github.com/upasrs/idPagamento/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.